-The above is not exhaustive and does not represent all Excluded Activities or Prohibited Actions which will be undertaken by Barclays Bank PLC.
-However, it provides an overview of the types of activities/actions Barclays Bank PLC will undertake which the ring-fenced bank will not be permitted to undertake (except in very limited circumstances).
+The above is not exhaustive and does not represent all Excluded Activities or Prohibited Actions which are undertaken by Barclays Bank PLC.
+However, it provides an overview of the types of activities/actions Barclays Bank PLC undertakes which the ring-fenced bank is not permitted to undertake (except in very limited circumstances).

 What are the benefits of Barclays Bank PLC undertaking Excluded Activities and Prohibited Actions?

-As a result of being permitted to undertake these additional activities, Barclays Bank PLC will have a broadly-diversified business model, both in terms of the nature of business it undertakes and its geographic spread.
+As a result of being permitted to undertake these additional activities, Barclays Bank PLC has a broadly-diversified business model, both in terms of the nature of business it undertakes and its geographic spread.